versx/ChuckDeviceController/docs/applications/controller.md

       "DecimalPrecision": 4,
       // Concurrency level for processing data entities.
 Basically how many parsers active at once.
       "ParsingConcurrencyLevel": 15,
+      // Concurrency level for bulk inserting.
+      "EntityInsertConcurrencyLevel": 5,
+      // Concurrency level of data entity queries to the database.
+      "EntityQueryConcurrencyLevel": 10,
+      // Maximum time to wait in seconds before timeout when querying data entities.
+      "EntityQueryWaitTimeS": 15,
       // Determines whether or not to process player account protos.
       "ProcessPlayerData": true,
       // Determines whether or not to process S2 cell protos.